frankwallis/react-slidedown/README.md

 ## Overview ##

-CSS does not currently support animating element height to ```height: auto```. and so normally javascript is needed to achieve this effect.
+CSS does not currently support animating element height to ```height: auto```. and so *normally* javascript is needed to achieve this effect.

-This component uses an algorithm ([first described here](http://n12v.com/css-transition-to-from-auto)) where the desired height of the element is calculated, and then css is used to transition that height.
+This component uses CSS to perform the animation, following an algorithm ([first described here](http://n12v.com/css-transition-to-from-auto)).
+The desired height of the element is calculated, and then css is used to transition that height.
 After the transition is complete the height is set to ```height: auto```.

 ## Installation ##